gongzhzh/ForkJoinTest/README.md

 # ForkJoinTest

-repository for a Fork&amp;Join lab session of concurrent programming This is the parallel version of a sequential search algorithm, using the fork/join model.
+This is the parallel version of a sequential search algorithm, using the fork/join model.
 The goal of the search is finding a goal inside a maze taking advantage of parallelism.

 #Authors: